dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 - **Testing framework**: Enable systematic validation of the ontology's utility
 - **Community alignment**: Ensure all stakeholders understand the ontology's purpose

-> **📋 Complete Competency Questions**: See the [DFO Salmon Ontology: Purpose and Competency Guide](ONTOLOGY_PURPOSE_AND_COMPETENCY_GUIDE.md) for the complete, authoritative list of competency questions organized by domain (Stock Assessment, Genetics/GSI, Management & Policy, and Cross-Domain Integration).
+> **📋 Complete Competency Questions**: See the [DFO Salmon Ontology: Competency Questions](COMPETENCY_QUESTIONS.md) for the complete, authoritative list of competency questions organized by domain (Stock Assessment, Genetics/GSI, Management & Policy, and Cross-Domain Integration).

 #### 6.1.1 Using Competency Questions